ackurtzy/comprobo-warmup-project/README.md

 Our last behavior is letterbox.
 Letterbox uses a keyboard listen that specifically waits for the user to press the "enter" key, at which time it will prompt the user to enter a string of text.
 The neato will then navigate to the original world frame (0,0) and trace out the provided string, returning to (0,0) between each point.

 <img src="assets/letter_tracing.gif" alt="Neato Traces ABC in Gazebo" width="400" height="500">
+Shown above, the Neato traces the letters ABC in simulation.
+Notice that it traces the individual segments of the letter, which can occasionally make it look choppy.

 #### Code Design